 • Partners, including other unions, outside counsel and consultants, policy and academic leaders and the press

 Direction and Decision Making:

-This position reports to the National Field Director and the incumbent works independently.
+This position reports to the Chief of Staff and works independently.

 A resume is required for all applications and a cover letter is highly suggested.
 Your cover letter should explain your reason for wanting to work for SEIU, an example of how you demonstrated success in a similar position and a description of how this position fits into your long-term career plan.

 SEIU staff enjoy top notch benefits including comprehensive health benefits, major medical, dental and vision for employee and eligible dependents, domestic partner benefits, competitive salaries, generous holidays and vacation policies, and both a pension plan and a 401(K) Plan.